 Background & Education

 I earned my Masters in Clinical Mental Health from Prescott College in 2015.
-I am currently a Licensed Professional Counselor Registered Intern in Oregon.
-While in Graduate School I focused my studies on Somatic Therapies.
+I am a Licensed Professional Counselor in Oregon.
+While in Graduate School my studies included Somatic based and Mindfulness Therapies.
 My Masters degree thesis was on Trauma and PTSD, an area of great interest.
-While completing a Masters degree at Prescott College I attended courses on Trauma Informed Services at Portland State University.
+I focus on providing gender-affirming care.
 I have completed certification courses in both EMDR and Sensorimotor Psychotherapy.

 - 1996 Bachelors of Science-Northern Arizona University